bepaald/signalbackup-tools/README.md

 **<span id="macos">macOs</span>**

+A homebrew formula is provided in at [homebrew/signalbackup-tools.rb](https://raw.githubusercontent.com/bepaald/signalbackup-tools/master/homebrew/signalbackup-tools.rb).
+On modern macOs versions, with [homebrew set up](https://brew.sh/), compiling should be as simple as running `brew install --HEAD [path/to/signalbackup-tools.rb]`.

-It should be possible to compile and run the program under macOS as well, for more info see [here](https://github.com/bepaald/signalbackup-tools/issues/9), or more recently [here](https://github.com/bepaald/signalbackup-tools/issues/85). macOs users might also consider the aforementioned [Nix package](https://search.nixos.org/packages?channel=unstable&type=packages&query=signalbackup-tools).
+Manually compiling should also be possible assuming the dependencies are installed, for more info see [here](https://github.com/bepaald/signalbackup-tools/issues/9), or more recently [here](https://github.com/bepaald/signalbackup-tools/issues/85). macOs users might also consider the aforementioned [Nix package](https://search.nixos.org/packages?channel=unstable&type=packages&query=signalbackup-tools).

 **<span id="windows">Windows binary</span>**